-is an inflammation of the conjunctiva.
-The conjunctiva is a
+Conjunctivitis is an inflammation of the conjunctiva of the

 Many cats have chronic problems with

 comes and goes.

 The eyes may be any or all of the following: red, swollen, watery, crusty, or containing

 The problem may affect one

 Conjunctivitis in cats is almost always caused by infection.

 Infectious conjunctivitis is

 caused either from a viral or bacterial infection.